Cognigy/Documentation/docs/en/docs/help/get-help.md

 <div class="divider"></div>

-Whenever you feel stuck or encounter a problem on our platform do not hesitate to ask for help.
+Whenever you feel stuck or encounter a problem on our platform, do not hesitate to ask for help.
 There's many ways of getting help, some of which we're describing below.

 ## In-Product Contextual Help
 <div class="divider"></div>